shimonpi/AppliedCFD_Tutorials/Tutorial_2/Tutorial_2_2/README.md

 simulationType  laminar;
 ```

+Make sure to remove all lines related to Reynolds-Averaged Navier-Stokes (RAS) models from the "constant/momentumTransport" file, as these are not needed for laminar flow simulations.

 ## Mesh setup

 To accurately capture the boundary layer development over the flat plate, the mesh must be fine enough near the wall where the gradients are highest.
 However, using a uniformly fine mesh throughout the entire domain is impractical due to computational constraints.
 Instead, we employ a non-uniform mesh using "simpleGrading" to refine the mesh where necessary while keeping it coarser elsewhere.